Red is a computer and video game enthusiast working as a Freelance Computer Troubleshooter. When not tinkering, he is gaming.

 A Game So Bright It's Breathtaking: A Review

 A Beautiful Game

 A lot of reviewers call Sky as one of the most beautifully designed game.
 Indeed it is!
-After going through the game's tutorial, I cannot put it down until I "finished" the game.
-That alone took me almost 6 hours straight.
+After going through the game's tutorial, I couldn't put it down until I "finished" the game.
+That alone took me almost six hours straight.
 It is that beautiful.

 Not only are the graphics so gorgeous but the music is awe-inspiring as well.
 It is so relaxing that you can make your character sit down while you doze off to the game's music.

 Sky puts you in the cloud, literally.
 You play as one of the children of light high above the clouds.
 However, the world is not that all fluffy.
 There is a castle in the clouds, fields, a forest, a desert, a wasteland and a desolate, stormy and hellish of a place called the Eye of Eden.
 It seems like each map is created to invoke a different emotion from that of another map.

 Your goal is to bring the light of the stars back to their place.
 It is not an easy feat, however, as Sky throws a lot of challenges at you along the way.
 One of the challenges is communication.
 That's right, Sky must be played with making friends in mind.
 It is not easy to communicate with others, but what amazes me is how two complete strangers manage to "speak" with each other in ways to beat a certain challenge.
 In its own creative way, the game taught me the value of friendship, even with a stranger, in overcoming various storms in life.
 At first, I thought I could finish the game alone.
 I was terribly wrong.
 There are puzzle pieces and challenges that must be unlocked and overcome with the help of friends.
 That's where the game gets interesting and addicting.